• Dura Heat River Birch displaying its multi-stem clump form, airy branching, and balanced shade canopy in a garden setting.

-• Dura Heat River Birch tree
+• Close-up of Dura Heat River Birch Trees' creamy, cinnamon-toned exfoliating bark.

 • fast growing dura heat birch tree